- Travel Insurance By PolicyBy TravellerBy DestinationExisting Customers

 If you do not have the correct paper work you will not be allowed to enter the country, which will make your trip short and expensive.
 It is your job to make sure you have all the correct paper work in place before you arrive.

 Some countries are constantly changing their rules and regulations regarding visas and border control.
-View the latest Foreign & Commonwealth Office (FCO) travel advice for specific countries here.
+View the latest Foreign, Commonwealth & Development Office (FCDO) travel advice for specific countries here.
 Remember that a visa does not always guarantee you entry into a country.

 If you’re travelling within the European Union, make sure you have a European Health Insurance Card or EHIC.
 The EHIC replaced the old E111 form in 2006.
 The EHIC is free and you can apply for one online here.